levonlambda/restaurant-ordering-app/README.md

     - "Remove" links to remove specific items from the order.
     - "Complete Order" button to finalize the order.
 - Modal payment screen where users can input their credit card details.
-- Thank you message displayed after the payment is completed.
+- "Thank you" message displayed after the payment is completed.
 <br><br>
 # Future Plans
 For the next version (version 2), I plan to implement the following improvements: